Authorship of the Bible: Deuterocanonicals/Biblical apocrypha

 The Catholic and Orthodox Christian churches include some or all of the following books in their Bibles.

 Additions to Daniel

 The Greek text of the Book of Daniel contains additions not found in the Hebrew/Aramaic version.
 All are anonymous.
 The Prayer of Azariah (one of Daniel's companions) was probably composed around 169/8–165/4, when Antiochus IV was oppressing the Jews.
 The Song of the Three Holy Children (i.e., the three thrown into the furnace) may have been composed by priestly circles in Jerusalem.
 Susanna may have been composed around 170–130 BCE in the context of the Hellenisation struggle.
-Bel and the Dragon is difficult to date, but the late 6th century is possible.
+Bel and the Dragon is difficult to date, but the late 6th century BCE is possible.

 1 & 2 Esdras

 Jerome's translation of the Bible into Latin (the Vulgate) contained four books of Esdras (i.e. Ezra); Jerome's 1 and 2 Esdras were eventually renamed Ezra and Nehemiah; the remaining books each moved up two places in most versions, but the numbering system remains highly confused.
 The present 1 Esdras takes material from the Book of Chronicles and the Book of Ezra, but ignores Nehemiah entirely; it was probably composed in the period 200–100 BCE.
 2 Esdras has no connection with the other Esdras books beyond taking Ezra as its central character.
 It was probably written soon after the destruction of the Temple by the Romans in 70 CE.